-Jump aboard this eight-day excursion to see the greatest sites of Iceland and to enjoy a once-in-a-lifetime opportunity to visit Greenland.
-This tour is a must for those eager to make the absolute most of their travels around the Arctic Circle.
+Join this eight-day excursion to see the greatest sites of Iceland and to enjoy a once-in-a-lifetime opportunity to visit Greenland.
+This tour is a must for those eager to make the absolute most of their travels under the Arctic Circle.

 You will have your first day in Reykjavík, getting to know the capital city; you could even use this day to visit the world-famous Blue Lagoon spa or to explore the volcanic landscapes of the Reykjanes Peninsula.
 On day two, however, the adventure truly starts, as you head to one of Iceland’s three national parks: Snæfellsnes.

-This 90 kilometre stretch of peninsula is often called ‘Iceland in miniature’ due to the wealth of scenery you will experience here.
+This 90-kilometer stretch of peninsula is often called ‘Iceland in miniature’ due to the wealth of scenery you will experience here.
 You'll spend a full day exploring this diverse land, with an opportunity to go lava-caving.

 Then, a full day will be spent seeing the most famous sites of Iceland, around the iconic Golden Circle.
 You will have the opportunity on this day to take a variety of adventures to finish your action-packed holiday with.